 Riding a motorbike is pretty damn cool.
 Wearing a couple of pounds of plastic and foam on your head while doing it?
 Not so much.

-Motorcycle helmets are a vital piece of safety equipment – there’s a reason that they’re a legal requirement anywhere you’d want to actually hit the roads.
-There’s nothing wrong with looking for the best low profile helmet that’ll keep the weight off and your brains on the right side of your skull.
+Motorcycle helmets are a vital piece of safety equipment – there’s a reason motorcycle helmet laws exist in many places you’d want to hit the road in.
+A proper full face helmet is best for protecting your head in a crash, but there’s nothing wrong with looking for the best low profile helmet that’ll keep the weight off and your brains on the right side of your skull.

-This is where low profile motorcycle helmets come in.
-They keep you on the right side of road-legal without cramping your style or cruising experience.
+Low pro DOT helmets comply with the law while reducing bulk on the rider’s head.
+They keep you on the right side of road-legal without cramping your style, limiting your vision, or dampening cruising experience.
 We’re going to check out:

 - The best-looking low profile helmet